vicjohnson1213/Bones/README.md

 `program.command(name, aliases=[], description=None)`

-Adds a new sub-command to the program and returns the new command so options/arguments/sub-commands can be added to it.
-Sub-commands can be nested indefinitely.
+**Returns**: The new command so options/arguments/commands can be added to it.

 | Argument | Description | Default |
 |----------|-------------|---------|